Shonda Rhimes: Personal life

 Rhimes adopted her first daughter in June 2002 and adopted another daughter in February 2012.
 In September 2013, Rhimes welcomed her third daughter via gestational surrogacy.

 In 2014, Rhimes gave a commencement address at her alma mater, Dartmouth College, where she received an honorary doctorate.

 In September 2015, Rhimes revealed she had lost 117 lbs via exercise and dieting.

+In 2024, Rhimes was bestowed an Honorary Commander of the British Empire award for her contribution to US–UK relations and the positive economic impact of the Bridgerton series of over a quarter of a billion pounds.

 Activism

 In April 2017, Rhimes joined the national board of Planned Parenthood.
 Later that same year, Rhimes and Katie McGrath co-founded Time's Up, and both of them donated the funds to hire its first seven employees.

 In 2019, Rhimes joined the organization When We All Vote as a co-chair.
 This organization was founded to get out the vote prior to the 2020 general election.

 Shondaland

 Shondaland is the name of Rhimes's production company.
 Shondaland and its logo also refer to the shows Rhimes has produced and to Rhimes herself.
 Shows included in Shondaland are: